 Communication is a broad term and can comprise written as well as verbal communication.

 It’s an extremely important skill that is hard to quantify.
 No matter what job role you have, to be able to communicate clearly with your team, manager, or clients is a huge plus.
 You’ll be surprised to see how many people struggle in this area.

 This is also a skill that is considered hard to learn as compared with any technical skill.
 So if you can convince the interviewer of your good communication skills, you’ve really differentiated yourself from the others.

-When you’re being interviewed, you are anyway being judged on your verbal communication skills.
-If the conversation steer towards skills, try and give examples where you put your communication skills to use.
+When you’re being interviewed, you are anyway, being judged on your verbal communication skills.
+If the conversation steers towards skills, try and give examples where you put your communication skills to use.

 Time management is again a skill that is needed in almost every job.
 As you grow in the organization, you’re likely to get more responsibility – such as more projects to handle or a team to manage.

 With so many cogs in your work wheel, you’ll need a good strategy to manage your time.
 If your interviewer touches upon this, be prepared to share a couple of ways you efficiently manage your time.